YShoji-HEP/BulletinBoard/README.md

 ----------
 * Hybrid backend of memory and file, selected based on the size of the object and the allocated memory.
 * Key is a combination of a name and a tag.
 Each key contains revisions of `ArrayObject`.
-* If there is only one tag for a given name, tag can be omitted.
+* The tag can be omitted if no other tags are present.
 * If the revision is omitted, the most recent revision is returned.
-* The data is temporary except for archives.
+* The data does not persist by default.
+Use `archive` or `dump` command to make it persistent.

 Example
 -------